TrustedFirmware-A/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2, r0p3 and is still open.

+-  ``ERRATA_N2_4302970``: This applies errata 4302970 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2, r0p3 and is still open.

 For Cortex-X2, the following errata build flags are defined :

 -  ``ERRATA_X2_1901946``: This applies errata 1901946 workaround to Cortex-X2